Auction-Based Regulation for Artificial Intelligence: Compliance-Incentivized Regulation: Auction-Based Approach

-\textbf{Incentivizing Agents to Build Safer Models.} We establish a guarantee that agents participating in \textsc{Sira} \textit{maximize their utility with an optimal bid $b_i^*$ that is larger than \enquote{the price required to attain $\epsilon$ safety} (i.e., $b_i^* > p_\epsilon$}) in Theorem \ref{thm:general-bidding-strategy}.
-Further, agents bid in proportion to the additional compensation value $v_i^p$ that the regulator awards for extra safe models.
+\textbf{Incentivizing Agents to Build Compliant Models.} We establish a guarantee that agents participating in \textsc{Circa} \textit{maximize their utility with an optimal bid $b_i^*$ that is larger than \enquote{the price required to attain $\epsilon$ compliance} (i.e., $b_i^* > p_\epsilon$}) in Theorem \ref{thm:general-bidding-strategy} below.
+Furthermore, agents bid in proportion to the value for additional compensation $v_i^p$ that the regulator offers for extra-compliant models. \begin{theorem} Agents participating in \prb{Circa} Equation~\ref{eq:all-pay-auction} follow an optimal bidding strategy $\hat{b}_i^*$ of,